Wondering which Greek cities to visit in Greece? The choice can be overwhelming.

 Chania, like much of Crete, is a fabulously multicultural place.
 Visiting Chania feels almost like venturing back in time.
 This is thanks to the city’s mishmash of grand Byzantine, Venetian, and Ottoman buildings.

-Chania is the Crete’s second largest city.
+Chania is Crete’s second-largest city.
 There is so much to do here that you could easily dedicate a week, or at least, a long weekend to touring Chania.
 Indeed, Chania is a highlight of many people’s Crete itinerary.

 Best Things to do in Chania, Crete